vedantmahawar/The-Knights-Quest/README.md

-### The-Knights-Quest
-Platformer game for the Advanced Programming: Game Development Spring course at Eastside Prepratory School.

-Credits:
+# The Knights Quest

+**Credits:**
-MUSIC by Brackeys, Sofia Thirslund
+Music by Brackeys, Sofia Thirslund

-SOUNDS by Brackeys, Asbjørn Thirslund
+Sounds by Brackeys, Asbjørn Thirslund

-FONTS by Jayvee Enaguas
+Fonts by Jayvee Enaguas